carolinesalib/simpleblog/README.md

 rails simpleblog:install
 ```

-Search for `@author` variable on your `application.html.erb` and add your name to it.
+Search for `@author` variable on your `application.html.erb` and add your name to it

 Start the application